JakubHeba/jakubheba.github.io/SLAE/Shell-Bind-TCP/index.md

 ### Python port wrapper ###

-A very nice improvement is to write a wrapper that will allow us to quickly change the port on which TCP Bind Shell should run.
+<p style="text-align: justify;">A very nice improvement is to write a wrapper that will allow us to quickly change the port on which TCP Bind Shell should run.</p>

 <p style="text-align: justify;">The port will always be a maximum of two bytes, regardless of whether it is port 1 (`\x01`) or 65535 (`\xff\xff`).
 Therefore, we can use a simple trick to replace port 4444, indicated by us in NASM (`\x11\x5c`), with the port indicated as argument.</p>